Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 ### IT Technologies

 Web Technologies Such as HTML and CSS, Networking and Computer Technologies, I'm currently in in the process of resurrecting my [old blog](https://web.archive.org/web/20180516212904/http://www.dickson.me.uk/) and converting it from [Wordpress](https://wordpress.org/) to  [Jekyll](https://jekyllrb.com/).
+As of April 2024, I've resurrected my old website in a Proxmox VM, and I'm in the process of combing through it to see if there's anything that I might be worth porting over, some of the technical blog bits are no longer relevant.
+But I'll probably move over some of the more interesting and relevant bits (when I have time).

 ### Internet Of Things